 On Monday, Speaker Ryan spoke up in response, less than a week after having finally endorsed Mr. Trump as his chosen candidate.

 “I disavow these comments — I regret those comments that he made, I think that they should be absolutely disavowed.
 It’s absolutely unacceptable.”

 “It’s sort of like the textbook definition of a racist comment.”

 “And I don’t believe our party can move forward with a legitimate claim to the responsibility of leading the American people of 2016 until our leaders abandon such archaic and divisive views.
 And that I, in all good conscience, cannot support a man who either holds those unacceptable values or lacks the conviction to refuse to falsely state them for personal gain.”

-Let me translate.
 He’s a racist.
+I just said he was.
+My words.
+Not yours.
 But that’s not a big deal.
 Because he supports our policies.
 And our ideas.

 Like I said.
 I had high hopes for Speaker Ryan.

 It’s worse than Benghazi.
 It’s worse than an email scandal.
 It’s worse than the infidelity of a husband.
 It’s worse than any idea we’ve ever had.
 And it’s not close.
-So when someone pushes it aside as if it were an inconvenient but forgivable personal flaw, that’s wrong.
-As wrong as wrong gets.
+So when someone pushes it aside as if it were an inconvenient but forgivable personal flaw, it’s wrong.
+It’s as wrong as wrong gets.